 Please check our Faculty Research Interests page for a list of all Integrative Biology faculty members and their respective research interests.
 You may also want to visit professors’ individual lab websites (included with their profiles in the faculty directory) for more information.
-More information about some Faculty can be found in the Faculty Feature Interviews.

 If you are a prospective PhD student, please visit Graduate Admissions also.